ClassicCrypt0/Carnac-Swap/README.md

 In order for Carnac Swap to successfully execute swaps, you need to ensure that you have at least $50 worth of each coin you wish to trade within your trading account.
 This is a minimum requirement for the trading process to work properly.
 Reminder: As with any investment, do not invest more than you are willing to lose while using this application.
 This is highly experimental.

+## Download and Extraction

+To get started with Carnac Swap, you first need to download the relevant files.
+Follow these steps:

+1. Click on the `Code` button on the main page of this repository, then click `Download ZIP`.
+2. Once the ZIP file has downloaded, locate it in your system's downloads folder (or wherever you chose to save it).
+3. Right-click on the ZIP file and select `Extract All...` (Windows) or double-click on the ZIP file (MacOS).
+4. Choose a destination for the extracted files and click `Extract`.

+After the files have been extracted, you can proceed to configure the script as detailed in the [Configuring the Script](#configuring-the-script) section.

 ## Configuring the Script

 The `config.json` file in the `1.02` version folder needs to be updated with your KuCoin API information, your chosen settings, and optional Telegram bot credentials.